LCAV/easy-dsp/docs/docs/getting-started.md

 ### Launch

-1. You first have to laund the python daemon: `python code-server.py`;
+1. You first have to launch the python daemon: `python code-server.py`;
 2. Then you just have to open the file `client.html` in your browser.